cityofaustin/atd-moped/moped-etl/data-tracker-sync/README.md

 #### Testing with Airflow

 This script can also be run from the local Airflow stack.
-The `--test` flag is added when using the `development` environment and development secrets are consumed from the 1Password entries called **Knack AMD Data Tracker** and **Moped Hasura Admin** for the script to read.
+The secrets from the `development` sections of the **Knack AMD Data Tracker** and **Moped Hasura Admin** entries will be used automatically.